akauppi/GroundLevel-firebase-es/packages/app/README.md

 In short, you can:

-- *time travel* to see what the UI looked, at the time the tests were executed.
+- *time travel* to see what the UI looked, at the time the tests were executed. (hover over the test steps)
+  - *pin* your view to a particular step in time, by clicking on it
+- Use the *regular browser tools* to inspect components, see the console etc. also within a time-travelled render!

-The Cypress approach changes the way we do software.
-The more time you spend with it, the more time it likely will save you.
+<font size="+3">*The Cypress approach changes the way we do software.
+The more time you spend with it, the more time it likely will save you.*</font>

 >**Note:**